ViewBTC/mvs-blog/source/_posts/mvs-user-guide-en.md

 # -d run as daemon, otherwise running on your terminal.
 ./mvsd -d

-# look up the help message from mvsd
+# see the help message of mvsd
 ./mvsd help

-# look up the help message from mvs-cli
+# see the help message of mvs-cli
 ./mvs-cli help

+# see the help message for each command
+./mvs-cli help $command
 ```

 4. Usage